 Advertiser Disclosure: This post includes references to offers from our partners.
 We receive compensation when you click on links to those products.
 However, the opinions expressed here are ours alone and at no time has the editorial content been provided, reviewed, or approved by any issuer.

 The U.S. Bank FlexPerks® Select+ American Express® Card is a travel credit card for the rest of us.
 With a modest rewards program and limited fringe benefits, it’s not going to end up on our list of the best travel rewards credit cards anytime soon.
 But, with no annual fee and a solid sign-up bonus, it’s a great place for frugal travelers to start earning rewards that can be redeemed for award travel with no blackout dates or seat restrictions.

 If you’re in the market for an upscale travel rewards credit card, look to the U.S. Bank FlexPerks® Gold American Express® Card, whose $85 annual fee subsidizes potentially valuable travel benefits and a generous rewards program.
-Or look to FlexPerks Gold competitors like Chase Sapphire Preferred.
+Or look to FlexPerks Gold competitors like the Chase Sapphire Preferred Card.